-The asphalt is transported to the roof in metal buckers but before this is done, the buckers are dusted with cement.
+The asphalt is transported to the roof in metal buckets but before this is done, the buckets are dusted with cement.
 This helps to make sure the asphalt flows out of the bucket in a consistent manner and does not stick to the sides of the bucket.

 Once the bucket reaches roof level the contents of the bucket is poured in a 2-metre wide lap in the area which the mastic asphalt is to be laid.

 Next an asphalt specialists will use his float (interesting all of these floats are handmade) to lay the poured mastic asphalt evenly to a height of 10mm across the whole bay which he set out in the preparation stage with wooden battens.

 Whilst this is going on the man who is on the member of the asphalt installation team who is operating the mixer will be breaking up the mastic asphalt blocks into quarters and re-filling the asphalt mixer.
 He will follow exactly the same process as before to get more asphalt ready to apply.
 This time for the top coat of mastic asphalt.